In Your Arms (Love song from Neighbours)

 "In Your Arms (The Love Song from Neighbours)" is a song by Australian singer Lynne Hamilton.
-The song was used in the Australian soap opera Neighbours and it was written by the show's executive producer Don Battye and his colleague Peter Pinne.
+The song was used in the Australian soap opera Neighbours and it was written by the show's executive producer Don Battye and his colleague, Peter Pinne, Executive in Charge of Production.
 The song was released via Mushroom Records in Australia on 7" vinyl.

 Background and release

-The song was used as a romantic theme on the Australian soap opera Neighbours and used in several episodes in 1989 particularly the wedding of Joe Mangel (Mark Little) and Kerry Bishop (Linda Hartley) and during the departure of Henry Ramsay (Craig McLachlan).
+The song was used as a romantic theme on the Australian soap opera Neighbours.
+It was used in several episodes in 1989, particularly the wedding of Joe Mangel (Mark Little) and Kerry Bishop (Linda Hartley) and during the departure of Henry Ramsay (Craig McLachlan).